 Bring Your Workstation Closer

 Another common mistake that people make with their workstation is to have their monitor too far away.
 Your monitor should be at most 30 inches from your eyes.
 If the monitor is further, you are more likely to perch forward in your chair to look at the screen.
-This will create an awkward position that will damage the proper lines of your body, some chiro at windsor at advice or recommend the same..
+This will create an awkward position that will damage the proper lines of your body.
+Chiro at windsor recommends that computer monitor should also meet your eye level so you won’t strain your neck and back

 Your back should be resting against the back of your chair if you are sitting.
 If you have a standing workstation, you should keep your back straight with your shoulders down.
 You should avoid perching on your chair or leaning forward when standing as this will cause your spine to curve and your effect your overall posture.